 The name ” RUDRA ” is one of the earliest names known to humanity.
 According to legend, the Vedic God Rudra acquired His name from His Creator Brahma.
 As per the story, a boy was seen ‘crying’ and ‘wandering’.
 The father had asked the boy the reason for his ‘howling’.
 The boy had answered that he was ‘weeping’ for he was not given a name.
 So, the father created a name by bringing together two Sanskrit words which mean ‘crying’ and ‘wandering’.
 Thus the name Rudra was born.
 This legend is an example of our emotional dependence upon the need for names.
 The major Deities such as VISHNU and SHIVA that Indians worship are known by thousands of names and remembering those names is deemed as an act of devoted worship.
 The use of these names is a fundamental right and I understand the term religious freedom in the context of my freedom to choose the name that I would worship.
 The religious experience that I had gained while growing up in India relates to the use of names as an act of worship.
 Worship would have no meaning or purpose and would not give me a sense of direction if I do not remember the beautiful names that I have come to know.

-In 1965, I had joined Kurnool Medical College after I had obtained a Bachelor of Science degree from Osmania University, Hyderabad.
-A batch of students were directly admitted into the second year of the medical education program that awards the M.B.B.S degree.
+In 1965, I joined Kurnool Medical College after I obtained a Bachelor of Science degree from Osmania University, Hyderabad.
+At Kurnool, a batch of B.Sc., degree students were directly admitted into the second year of the medical education program that awards the M.B.B.S degree.
 Professor Rama Murthy of the Anatomy Department was very fond of knowing and recognizing each of his students by their personal names.
 On the first day of our Anatomy class, the attendance register was not ready and Professor Rama Murthy had decided to call out names from the list of selected candidates.
-He had very solemnly announced to the class that he had to begin with a very angry and fiery name.
+He very solemnly announced to the class that the roll call begins with a very angry and fiery name.
 We were intently listening to know what that name could be.
 Apparently, the list of selected students was prepared according to merit and my name was placed at the top of the list.
 He called my name and expressed his sense of disbelief.
-He had asked me to verify my name and told the class that it was the first time in his life that he encountered a person with the personal name of Rudra Narasimham.
+He asked me to verify my name and told the class that it was the first time in his life that he encountered a person with the personal name of Rudra Narasimham.
 His statement appears to be right and I have not known any other person who may have the same name.
 It is one of its own kind and is unique and special.